JuanValencia/Unstable-Magick/Wolves.md

     Send the spirits to bring back wood for a fire and to set up a campsite in the area using your supplies.
 The spirits build the fire in a circle of stones, put up tents, unroll bedrolls, and put out any rations and water for consumption.

     Have the spirits instantly break down a campsite, which includes putting out a fire, taking down tents, packing up bags, and burying any rubbish.

+## Wand of Scowls (Owlbear Druid)
+This wand has 3 charges.
+While holding it, you can use an action to expend 1 of its charges and target a humanoid you can see within 30 feet of you.
+The target must succeed on a DC 10 Charisma saving throw or be forced to scowl for 1 minute.

+The wand regains all expended charges daily at dawn.
+If you expend the wand's last charge, roll a d20.
+On a 1, the wand transforms into a Wand of Smiles.